 It’s worth bearing in mind the size of your pot when choosing your bulbs; don’t plant big tulips in a tiny pot, for example.
-I find miniature iris, crocus, hyacinths and miniature daffodils all work well if you’re tight on space.
+I find miniature iris, crocus, hyacinths, muscari and miniature daffodils all work well if you’re tight on space.

 How to force bulbs indoors